 You must have seen a lot of colleges and universities mentioning in their list of documents something called a “transcript” or “relevant transcripts”.
+What are transcripts for university?
 In college, a transcript is a validated document (inventory) of a student that has a complete background of enrolment, containing all classes (or subjects) attempted, qualifications received and degrees and awards received.

 The transcript of documents, sometimes known as education records or occasionally student records, is directly related to the learning arrangement schedule, which is an official contract specifying the classes, study and training/teaching tasks that one is expected to do during their mobility.
 Let’s dive into what are transcripts and what you should know about them.

 When studying for a study trip abroad, whether as an exchange student for a semester or two or when pursuing a complete Bachelor’s or Master’s degree, there is a need to go through a comprehensive ‘paperwork’ phase.
 The copy of the paperwork is one of those vital documents that one would have to take note of to ensure sure the material is correctly filled in.

 The University Transcripts of Record is a form that one would need to send to their prospective host university from overseas as part of the application phase.
 If one is aware of an exchange programme, one would still require another official transcript of the documents at the conclusion of the research time, done at the institution where one took the classes.